Ellen Roche: Career

 Roche is currently the W.M Keck Foundation Career Development Professor at the Institute for Medical Engineering and Science and the Department of Mechanical Engineering at the Massachusetts Institute of Technology, where she directs the Therapeutic Technology Design and Development Lab.

 Medical devices

-HarVAD
+Harvard

 The Harvard Biodesign members Roche, Walsh, and Mooney collaborated to create a soft robotic sleeve that mechanically assists the heart in pumping, named the Harvard Ventricular Assist Device (HarVAD).
 The sleeve is made of silicon with an overall thickness of 16 mm, and is layered with actuators that form rings around the sleeve and a helical spiral from top to bottom.
 These mechanical rings are tubes that inflate and contract when filled with pressurized air.
 This enables the sleeve to mechanically twist and compress, synchronizing with a beating heart, augmenting cardiovascular functions weakened by heart failure using a biomimetic approach rather than fully taking over its function.
 The sleeve does not directly contact blood, which reduces the risk of clotting and eliminates the need for a patient to take potentially dangerous blood thinner medications.